hbldh/pybankid/docs/get_started.rst

 Using the client
 ----------------

-PyBankID provide both a synchronous and an asynchronous client for communication with BankID services.
-Example below will use the asynchronous client, but the synchronous client is used in the same way.
+PyBankID provides both a synchronous and an asynchronous client for communication with BankID services.
+Example below will use the asynchronous client, but the synchronous client is used in the same way by merely omitting the ``await`` keyword.

 Get started by importing and initializing the client: